The Madness of King Scar

-"The Madness of King Scar" is a song written by English musician Elton John and lyricist Tim Rice, which premiered in the musical The Lion King, a stage adaptation of Disney's 1994 animated film of the same name.
+"The Madness of King Scar" is a song written by English musician Elton John and lyricist Tim Rice, which premiered in the musical The Lion King, a stage adaptation of Disney's 1994 animated feature film of the same name.
 "The Madness of King Scar" had been added to the musical along with two other songs.
 It is one of two tracks that more prominently features vocals from the character Nala.
 The title is a reference to the 1994 film The Madness of King George.